base/base/docs/specs/experimental/fault-proof/index.md

 Precompiles that are too expensive to be executed in a fault-proof VM can be executed more efficiently using the pre-image oracle.
-This approach ensures that the fault proof program can complete a state transition in some amount of time.
+This approach ensures that the fault proof program can complete a state transition in a reasonable amount of time.

 During program execution, the precompiles are substituted with interactions with pre-image oracle.